Kashish-Chugh/ToDoAppAPIs/README.md

 # ToDoAppAPIs

-RESTful API to perform CRUD operarations in a ToDo/Tasks app.
+RESTful APIs to perform CRUD operarations in a ToDo/Tasks app.